- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Select More tools and choose Task manager from the list.
-You can also open Chrome’s Task manager by using the Shift + Esc key combination.
+You can also open Chrome’s Task manager using the Shift + Esc key combination.

-A good way to fix this is to open Chrome’s Task Manager to look through the processes and end the unwanted ones.
+An excellent way to fix this is to open Chrome’s Task Manager to look through the processes and end the unwanted ones.

 - Click on the three vertically-aligned dots from the top right corner and select Settings from the list.

-- Navigate to the Privacy and security option on the left-hand pane, then select Cookies and other site data.
+- Navigate to the Privacy and Security option on the left-hand pane, then select Cookies and other site data.

 - Look for an option called Preload pages for faster browsing and searching, and disable it.

 - Restart Chrome and see if it is faster now.

 Chrome uses your browsing history to predict what pages you will likely open and preloads them for you.